Focus on Excellence: Standards for Excellence in a Day

 - Approve a fundraising program that works for your organization & is respectful to donors

-- Address policy issues for staff and volunteers
+- Examine and develop policies for staff and volunteers

 - Create an organizational process to identify and deal with conflicts of interest